Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

 Is Many Moons worth it?

 For me, yes.
-But maybe not on an every month sort of basis.
+But maybe not every month.
 Many Moons has pros and cons.

 Pros

 - Incredible flexibility.
 Rent as little or as much as you want.
-Handpick the garments you want to rent, or pay $1 for a stylist to send you a curated mix that you can rent or buy.
+Handpick the garments.

-- A greener way.
-Garments are made of eco-friendly materials and they are well cared for and well worn.
+- A greener way to indulge.
+Garments are made of eco-friendly materials, well cared for, and well worn.
 Most garments in the US are worn only 7x before being discarded.
 I don’t have to feel guilty about my kids not getting enough wear out of a given item.

 - Affordability.
-For around $70 a month, my kids can always have cute new and stylish digs to wear.
+For around $70 a month, my kids can always have cute new digs.

 - Brand discovery.
 While very well-versed in kids’ brands, Many Moons has a number of labels in its line-up that I had never tried before like The New Society and PiuPiuChick.

-- Manageable variety.
-Many Moons offers the variety of styles and garment choices I crave, but I don’t have to buy dozens of new pieces.
+- Scalable variety.
+Many Moons offers the variety I crave, but I don’t have to buy dozens of new pieces.
 Which means I don’t have to worry about storing, cleaning, and consigning dozens more garments each month.

 - Long rental times.
-Garments are priced for monthly rental, and you can extend your rental time for a whole season or longer.
+Garments are priced for monthly rental, but you can extend your rental time for a whole season or longer.

 - No worries about stains.
-(Or a garment no longer in EUC.)
-I mean obviously, I would launder something I kept for a few months if we wore it multiple times.
-But Many Moons will professionally launder and mend all garments they get back.
+Many Moons will professionally launder and mend all garments.
 Garment destruction, over time, is built into the cost model.

 Cons

 - Limited brand selection.
 Many Moons has a good assortment of premium labels, but I wish there were more in the lineup.
-I wish they had more brands – ones that I love and ones I want to know better: Millk, Rylee + Cru, Pink Chicken, The Middle Daughter, The Sunday Collective, Appaman, Oscar de la Renta, Bobo Choses, Soor Ploom, Go Gently Nation, and Tutu du Monde just to name a few.
+I wish they had more brands – ones I want to know better: Millk, The Middle Daughter, Appaman, Bobo Choses, Go Gently Nation, and Tutu du Monde.

 - Short on funk.
 Most of the garments have a retro yet modern Anne of Green Gables vibe.
 The color palette is largely earth-toned.
-I dig this vibe.
-But I also love color, quirky designs, and funky prints.
+I like this vibe.
+But I also love color and funky prints.
 Many Moons is short on funk.

 - No outerwear options.
 I’d love to be able to rent winter jackets, snow pants, and snowsuits but they aren’t available.

 - No formalwear options.
-There are dresses and outfits you could wear to a garden party or bohemian sort of wedding.
+There are dresses and outfits you could wear to the grocery store or a barefoot wedding.
 But they don’t have anything sparkly or poofy for rental, or suits or tuxes.

 - Popular styles can be out of circulation for months.
-The average family rents garments for 3 months or an entire season.
+The average family rents garments for three (3) months or an entire season.
 Popular styles go first.
 If you want month-to-month variety, your choices could be more limited.

 >>> You can save $5 off your first order of $10 or more with the Many Moons coupon code for House of Henmar.
 The Many Moons coupon code is ref9195576

-If you’ve ever dreamt of being able to check out swoon-worthy kids’ clothing, library book style, Many Moons is the closest you’ll come.
+If you’ve ever dreamt of being able to check out adorable kids’ clothing, library-book-style, Many Moons fits.